 Solvoyo advanced analytics will help you set the optimal inventory investment for your customer service strategy and recommend the best customer service targets while protecting your performance from forecast error and supply variability

-Inventory Planning involves decisions about the level of inventory the location and the mix of products.
+Inventory Planning involved decisions about the level of inventory, the location, and the mix of products.
 Inventory is a managed buffer in the supply chain network that protects customer service performance from forecast errors, operational inefficiency, supply variability, and vendor performance.
 It needs to be tightly coupled with demand and supply planning, as they share common planning parameters and influence each other.

 On-Time Fulfillment & Availability

 Not all products are equal in profitability and not all customers have the same priority.
 Few companies take the time to differentiate their customer service targets and the corresponding inventory investment.